andyrids/picolynx/README.md

 PicoLynx is a Windows-only TUI (Text-based User Interface) application for attaching and detaching microcontroller devices to WSL (Windows Subsystem for Linux) distributions.
 It monitors Windows [`WM_DEVICECHANGE`](https://learn.microsoft.com/en-us/windows/win32/devio/wm-devicechange) messages with `pywin32` and leverages `usbipd-win` to manage device connections.

+> [!TIP]
+> The TUI will react to USB Serial and USB Storage device connections and can run `usbipd-win` commands on any device in its interface.

 ![PicoLynx TUI](docs/img/picolynx.png)

 https://github.com/user-attachments/assets/d5382270-cae8-4eb4-90a6-28ccb96e5250

 > [!CAUTION]
-> If a device is disconnected when attached, it will remain in the connected device table due to the way Windows only registers a `DBT_DEVNODES_CHANGED` event without any event-specific data and not a `DBT_DEVICEREMOVECOMPLETE` event. `DBT_DEVNODES_CHANGED` events usually occur before informative `DBT_DEVICEARRIVAL` or `DBT_DEVICEREMOVECOMPLETE` events, and reacting to these and updating, creates race conditions.
+> If a device is disconnected when attached to WSL, it will remain in the connected device table. `WM_DEVICECHANGE` events under these circumstances are not granular enough, but a manual detach ('d' press) or refresh ('r' press) will trigger an update.

 ## Features